rkbennett/od_import/README.md

 ## Gotchas

 * This has currently only been tested on windows 10 and 11 with python 3.10, but in theory should work on any version 3.6-3.11
-* 3.12+ is not currently supported due to a functional change in the import protocol which has been depricated for some time, but was finally removed in 3.12.
+* 3.12+ doesn't currently support compiled code, this functionality is waiting for a new version of py2exe for 3.12 support

 ## Special Thanks